codacy/codacy-rubocop/docs/description/Lint_CircularArgumentReference.md

 Checks for circular argument references in optional keyword arguments and optional ordinal arguments.

-This cop mirrors a warning produced by MRI since 2.2.

-NOTE: This syntax is no longer valid on Ruby 2.7 or higher.
+NOTE: This syntax was made invalid on Ruby 2.7 - Ruby 3.3 but is allowed again since Ruby 3.4.

 # Examples